Vincent-Louis-DGA/Plasma/C/Example/readme.txt

 					the required output for running the code in a VHDL simulation.
 The makefile should specify BOOT_OFFSET as 0x00 and boot_os.o for BOOT_FILE.

+The makefile builds the project twice: in the first instance it is built for the boot loader app and in the second for VHDL.

 NB: Main program file Example.c is named as per the project.
 This is a pattern I use for all the C projects.